Last updated: 22 August 2017

 Why does the speed limit sometimes change several times over a short stretch of road?

-When an incident occurs, control centre operators may set signs and signals to protect the areas affected but the resulting slower-moving traffic can in some cases trigger an automatic setting to prevent queuing.
-The combination of these two setting modes can cause a combination of speed limits to be set in relation to the incident and the live traffic conditions.
-This is normal operation, which ensures that the system protects road users from the effects of both the incident and the traffic congestion.
+When an incident occurs, control centre operators may set signs and signals to protect the areas affected and the resulting slower-moving traffic can in some cases trigger an automatic setting.
+This situation can also occur during traffic flow breakdown when queues have begun to form.
+The combination of these setting modes can cause a combination of speed limits to be set in relation to the incident and the live traffic conditions.
+This is normal operation, which ensures that the system protects road users from the effects of incidents, traffic congestion and queuing.

 On the westbound carriageway, due to damage sustained during the Brynglas tunnel fire in 2011, reduced lighting is in operation which requires the permanent display of a 50MPH speed limit on the approach and travel through the tunnel.
 Works are currently underway at Brynglas tunnels to replace the lighting.
 These works are mainly taking place overnight to avoid congestion.